TinTuna/RealTimeRating/README.md

 ### Common Issues

 1. **Bot not connecting to Twitch**
-   - Check OAuth token format (should start with `oauth:`)
+   - Ensure you have either `TWITCH_CLIENT_ID`/`TWITCH_CLIENT_SECRET` or `TWITCH_OAUTH_TOKEN` set.
-   - Verify bot username and channel name
+   - Verify bot username and channel name.
+Channel name is the name of the channel you want to monitor and must match exactly.
-   - Ensure bot has proper permissions
+   - Ensure your [Twitch Developer Console](https://dev.twitch.tv/console) app has the correct redirect URI: `http://localhost:3001/auth/callback`.

+2. **OAuth authentication fails**
+   - Ensure your browser can access `http://localhost:3001`.
+   - Check that your Twitch app redirect URI matches exactly.
+   - After successful authentication, you should be redirected to `http://localhost:3000`.
+   - Refresh the page if the authentication window does not work as expected.

-2. **Rating not updating**
+3. **Rating not updating**
-   - Check browser console for errors
+   - Check browser console for errors.
-   - Verify Socket.IO connection
+   - Verify Socket.IO connection.
-   - Check server logs for errors
+   - Check server logs for errors.
-   - Ensure messages contain exactly "+2" or "-2"
+   - Ensure messages contain exactly "+2" or "-2".

-3. **Overlay not showing**
+4. **Overlay not showing**
-   - Ensure overlay URL is correct
+   - Ensure overlay URL is correct.
-   - Check if browser supports backdrop-filter
+   - Check if browser supports backdrop-filter.
-   - Try refreshing the page
+   - Refresh the page if necessary.

 ### Debug Mode